leftshifters/objective-c-style-guide/README.md

 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

+Methods should be named using the following format: Verb + Adjective(s) + Noun + Qualifier(s)

+Use this format for naming routines that perform some operation on a given object, such as `calculateInvoiceTotal {}`.
+When naming methods, include a description of the value being returned, such as `getCurrentWindowName {}`

+Avoid large methods.
+As a method’s body approaches 20 to 30 lines of code, look for blocks that could be split into their own methods and possibly shared by other methods

 ## Variables

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.